jeffrey-xiao/dotinstall/README.md

 **overwrite**: If true (default), the symlinking will forcibly remove existing files, symlinks, and directories.

 **clean**: If true (default), dotinstall will remove all broken symlinks in all target directories.

+The order of the commands will be: prelink -> dependencies -> link -> postlink -> clean.

 ## Example
 Please see my personal dotfile [config](https://github.com/jeffrey-xiao/dotfiles/blob/master/config.yaml).